 Where to Find Templates/Tutorials

-Inside the Freebie Vault I offer several beginner friendly templates, both giant and small paper flowers.
+Inside the Freebie Vault, I offer several beginner-friendly templates, both giant and small paper flowers.
 If you want to get your hands on some for free be sure to join the subscriber community below and you will receive a link to access everything!
+Remember to refer back to these paper flower supplies when you start crafting!

 Perhaps you really want to have options and a variety of templates to play with.
 I offer more than 200+ flower templates in my shop alongside my best-selling book, The Art of Giant Paper Flowers.
 In fact, in late Fall 2019 my new book, The Joy of Paper Flowers is making its debut! be sure to join the waitlist here for a special opportunity when it arrives!